sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

 ### Accessing test run logs

-After running the docker container, log files will be created in the ./viya4-iac-azure/test/test_output directory.
-These will allow you to view the test results in xml as well as test logs generated by the terrratest_log_parser.
+After you have started the Docker container, log files are created in the ./viya4-iac-azure/test/test_output directory.
+These files enable you to view the test results in XML format, as well as test logs that are generated by the terrratest_log_parser.